Find time for your practice no matter how busy you get in part six of this series of quick energetic classes. Recommended props: 1 block

 Love the class and I'm so glad Vytas is doing more "Don't have the time" classes.
 They are all great!
 The only problem is the sound is a little choppy and there is a part where the sound cuts out for a few moments, losing some instruction.

-Recommended props: 2 blocks, 1 strap
+Use the wall to ground yourself in this well-rounded practice.
+Recommended props: 2 blocks, 2 blankets, 1 strap